Wildfires latest: Pacific Palisades fire is most destructive in Los Angeles history

 The Eaton Fire stands to become the largest wildfire to burn in California during the month of January in the past 41 years.

-Federal data shows just six wildfires have burned more than two square miles (5.18 square kilometers) in the month of January in California since 1984.
+Federal data shows just six wildfires have burned more than 2 square miles (5.18 square kilometers) in the month of January in California since 1984.

-The largest was the Viejas Fire, which burned 17.1 square miles (44.3 square km) in 2001 in the mountains east of San Diego.
+The largest was the Viejas Fire, which burned 17.1 square miles (44.3 square kilometers) in 2001 in the mountains east of San Diego.

 The Altadena Golf Course has been destroyed